GeekExtreme

 How to Create a Business Website that Gets Visitors and Sales

-Having a website for your business is a great way to build credibility and widen your reach.
-It helps you connect with your customers, keep them updated on your progress and bring in business 24/7.
+A website for your business is a great way to build credibility and widen your reach.
+It helps you connect with your customers, update them on your progress and bring in business 24/7.

-A website is an important building block of your marketing plan and all businesses (established or start-up) should have one.
+A website is an important building block of your marketing plan; all businesses (established or start-ups) should have one.
 Where in the past your business card was essential, now your website is a must-have.
 Your website (or the lack of one) makes a first impression on potential customers.
-A good site that showcases your work is an advertisement for your brand, and it pitches your service or product for you, saving time and drawing in customers.
+A good site showcasing your work is an advertisement for your brand, which pitches your service or product for you, saving time and drawing in customers.
 Thanks to the pandemic, more people than ever are looking for products and services online rather than visiting stores.

 1. Buy a domain and choose a host server

 A domain name is also called a URL or a web address.
-You can approach a company to register a domain name for you.
-You will need to look through an online registry to see if the domain name you want is available.
-If it has already been taken, you will have to tweak yours.
+You can approach a company to register a domain with an SSL certificate.
+You must look through an online registry to see if the domain name you want is available.
+If it has already been taken, tweak yours.

 1. Decide on a template (but avoid the template trap)